DLTK's Crafts for Kids

 Contributed by Leanne Guenther

-My four year old made this basket to hold her easter goodies.
+My four year old made this fun Easter basket craft to hold her Easter goodies.

 - ONE OF: white glue, mod podge OR

 paper mache paste (1 part flour to 4 parts water... boil about

 3 minutes stirring constantly, add 2 ice cubes and let cool)--

 to Mache" section

 - Prepare your paper mache paste right away so it has time